 No upfront cash to start your claim with AAH

 You also don’t have to worry about paying big legal bills to get your Barry accident at work claim started.
-That’s because here at Accident Advice Helpline, we operate a 100% no-win, no-fee* policy that means not only are there no upfront fees but even in the case that you’re not successful there’s still nothing to pay.
-It’s a win-win for you, whether you win or lose.
+That’s because here at Accident Advice Helpline, we operate a 100% no-win, no-fee* policy that there are no upfront fees required for you to start your claim.Open Claim Calculator

 You can find out right now if you qualify to make a claim and how much you might get, by taking our 30-Second Test.
-It’s right here on this website and it will tell you straight away if you can proceed.
-If you’d like to talk to us, call our freephone helpline, which is open 24 hours a day, 7 days a week.
+It’s right here on this website, and it will tell you straight away if you can proceed.
+If you’d like to talk to us, call our freephone helpline, 0800 689 0500, which is open 24 hours a day, seven days a week.
 Speak in confidence and under no obligation to one of our friendly advisors.